 If only things were that simple.
-Then again, let’s not assume that a problem exists before dig in a little deeper.
+Then again, let’s not assume that a problem exists before digging in a little deeper.
 For example, it’s natural for you to lose between 50 and 100 hairs each day as old hair makes room for new, healthy hair.
 This process is completely normal and often goes unnoticed.

 But if the rate of hair loss has you concerned – even if it’s within the range of normal – any of the following could be a factor.